-It is clear that studies designed to establish DRLs should follow a methodology that allows 13 14 meaningful comparison of DRL values.
-Unfortunately, this is not the case.
-For example, some 15 studies on paediatric CT DRLs express results in Computed Tomography Dose Index (CTDI) using the 16 cm standard dosimetry phantom for both head and trunk paediatric examinations and some 16 other studies use the 16 cm dosimetry phantom for head and neck and the 32 cm dosimetry phantom 17 18 for trunk paediatric examinations.
+It is clear that studies designed to establish DRLs should follow a methodology that allows meaningful comparison of DRL values.
+Unfortunately, this is not always the case.
+For example, some studies on paediatric CT DRLs express results in Computed Tomography Dose Index (CTDI) using the 16 cm standard dosimetry phantom for both head and trunk paediatric examinations and some other studies use the 16 cm dosimetry phantom for head and neck and the 32 cm dosimetry phantom for trunk paediatric examinations.
 Protocols and patient groupings also differ considerably amongst CT DRL studies.
 Studies on radiographic and fluoroscopic DRLs have similar issues.
-All studies 19 designed to establish DRLs should follow a methodology that allows meaningful comparison of 20 21 DRL values, and of local dose values, to these national DRLs.